AnhCaoNguyetpi/AnhCaoNguyetpi/README.md

 ## 👋 Hi there!
 I'm Anh Cao

-I am a data engineering and data scientist with 1 year of professional experience, text mining, data science, machine learning, and consumer behavior analysis.
+I am a data scientist with 1 year of professional experience, text mining, data science, machine learning, and consumer behavior analysis.
 I have a strong ability to translate complex datasets into clear, actionable insights that support strategic decision-making.
 By combining statistical techniques with domain expertise, I deliver tailored solutions that address specific business needs.
 I am committed to continuous learning and consistently seek out the latest tools and methodologies to enhance the accuracy and impact of my work.

 ---